What You Need to Know When Burning Wood

 1. Get an annual chimney check: Have chimneys inspected annually, and cleaned as necessary, by a qualified professional chimney service technician.
-This reduces the risk of fires and carbon monoxide poisonings due to creosote buildup or obstructions in the chimneys.
+This reduces the risk of fires and carbon monoxide poisoning due to creosote buildup or obstructions in the chimneys.

 2. Keep it clear: Keep tree branches and leaves at least 15 feet away from the top of the chimney.

-3. Install a chimney cap to keep debris and animals out of the chimney.
+3. Install a chimney cap: to keep debris and animals out of the chimney.

 6. Keep the hearth area clear: Combustible material too close to the fireplace, or to a wood stove, could easily catch fire.
 Keep furniture at least 36” away from the hearth.